 If you want to serve this in the pineapple itself, fill the hollowed-out pineapple half with the ice cream.
 Return the filled pineapple half to the freezer to harden it for easy slicing.
 Once frozen solid, it can be cut in half to form 2 pineapple quarters.
 (You may need to take the sorbet out of the freezer for a while before slicing it or it can be difficult to cut.)

 Keep in mind that when you make this ice cream ahead of time and refreeze it, it will get hard.
 It’s best to take it out of the freezer a little while before serving so that it isn’t frozen solid.
 That ensures a soft and creamy dessert.

 No matter how you choose to serve it, though, it is amazingly sweet and creamy with very little effort.

-Quick and Easy Pineapple Sorbet
+Quick and Easy Pineapple Ice Cream

-Serve immediately or store in the freezer, take it out several minutes before serving to allow it to reach a creamy consistency again.
+- If you choose to store the pineapple ice cream in the freezer, take it out several minutes before serving to allow it to reach a creamy consistency again.

 Serving optionsIf you want to serve it in the pineapple, fill the hollowed-out pineapple with your ice cream.
 Freeze the filled pineapple long enough to make for easy slicing.
 Slice in half lengthwise to give pineapple quarters.
 If you’re feeling fancy, you can also use a piping bag to pipe the ice cream into small bowls for serving.
 This gives it more of a soft-serve look, and a “Dole Whip” feel.
 The mixture can also be made into popsicles by pouring it into popsicle molds and storing in the freezer.